 We stop to buy some food and leave the city, after a few miles slightly uphill: the nothingness.
 Just corn and bean fields.
-We see no towns, not even in the distance, and the weird thing is that you do not see even a tractor working in those thirty kilometers of countryside.
-It seems that the workers of the fields have to do a long way to get there. from where we don’t know.
+We see no towns, not even in the distance, and the weird thing is that you do not see even a tractor working in those thirty kilometers of the countryside.
+It seems that the workers in the fields have to do a long way to get there. from where we don’t know.

-However, the road is very beautiful, an up and down between these peaceful hills.
+However, the road is very beautiful, up and down between these peaceful hills.
 After about thirty kilometers, we reach a village (the only one) where we stop to eat.
 Dark threatening clouds loom over us and we hear the thunders getting closer.
 We decide to pitch the tent between some trees along the road and, of course, the storm that looked so imminent never comes.
 Only a few drops of water.
 But now we are here and we fall asleep in the company of the usual nocturnal wild boar.